-Establishing SUN Networks in-country in key areas (SUN UN Network, Civil Society Network, SUN Donor Network, SUN Business Network, Academia and Research) will allow for both support to and among Networks and for leveraging Networks pre-existing capacities to support government and nongovernmental organizations.
+Establishing SUN Networks in country in key areas (e.g. SUN UN network, CSO network donor network, business network, academia and research) will allow for both support to and among Networks and for leveraging Networks pre-existing capacities to support government and non-governmental organisations.
 Envisioned Networks will play a particularly important role in building capacities within the private sector and facilitating operational research and innovation in partnership with national and international research bodies.

-Financial resources
+Financial Resources

-Capacity development implies more than simply education, training, and accreditation.
-Availability of financial resources through budget lines for nutrition in non-nutrition specific sectors and departments will need to be in place.
+Capacity development implies more than simply education, training and accreditation.
+Availability of financial resources through budget lines for nutrition in non-nutrition specific sectors and departments will be in place.